Cat & Dog Surgery for a Better-Quality Life

 Advice for Pet Owners

-We realize that any surgery, no matter how routine, can be a scary thing.
+We realize that any cat or dog surgery, no matter how routine, can be a scary thing.
 Yet there's a lot we can do to minimize their risk together.
 For one, our caring and devoted team is with your pet from start to finish.
 Our goal is to minimize the risks and give your pet the very best chance at a speedy and complete recovery.
 On your end, you can take several steps to ensure your pet is set up for the safest surgical experience.

 Pre-anesthetic Exam and Blood Work